-UK hiking and outdoor gear specialist, Montane, is the latest company to join the cuben fiber backpack category with a streamlined roll-top pack called the Hyper Tour 38.
-Equally at home in the mountains and on the water, I’ve become rather fond of this 21 ounce ultralight backpack for backcountry fly-fishing because its streamlined and water-resistant exterior is durable enough for me to bushwhack along stream banks and keep my gear high and dry in a packraft.
+UK hiking and outdoor gear specialist, Montane, is the latest company to join the DCF backpack category with a streamlined roll-top pack called the Montane Hyper Tour 38.
+Equally, at home in the mountains and on the water, I’ve become rather fond of this 21-ounce ultralight backpack for backcountry fly-fishing because its streamlined and water-resistant exterior is durable enough for me to bushwhack along stream banks and keep my gear high and dry in a packraft.

 The Hyper Tour 38 is very simply designed.
-There are no compression straps or external pockets on the main body of the pack which is an advantage when you hike off trail.
-The pack is unadorned except for two daisy chains, with optional cordage and a simple ice axe/trekking pole attachment on the rear of the pack, that can be easily removed if not needed.
-The two ends of the roll top connect on top of the pack and provide top compression to help stabilize your load, but can be clipped around the hang loop to keep them tucked away and prevent snagging on vegetation.
+There are no compression straps or external pockets on the main body of the pack which is an advantage when you hike off-trail.
+The pack is unadorned except for two daisy chains, with optional cordage and a simple ice ax/trekking pole attachment on the rear of the pack, that can be easily removed if not needed.
+The two ends of the roll-top connect on top of the pack and provide top compression to help stabilize your load, but can be clipped around the hang loop to keep them tucked away and prevent snagging on vegetation.

 The Hyper Tour 38 doesn’t have a frame or frame stays, so it can’t carry much weight.
 While it does have an interior pad pocket behind the shoulder straps with a removable bivy pad, it isn’t intended to provide any structural support for the backpack.
 Sized at 31.5″ x 21.5″, the bivy pad is just thick enough to use as torso-length, hammock insulation in warm weather, but can also be replaced by another insulating pad if trimmed or folded to size.